WorshipTool/image-parser/README.md

 - `-t path_to_directory`: Path to the directory where temporary images will be stored.
 - `-o output_file.json`: Path to the file where the resulting data will be saved (e.g., `output.json`).
 - `-i path_to_image1 path_to_image2 ...`: Paths to the input images to be processed.

+### Image Formats
+The Image-Parser program supports the following image formats:

+- **JPEG (JPG):** Joint Photographic Experts Group format.
+- **PNG:** Portable Network Graphics format.

+Ensure that your input images are in either JPG or PNG format for optimal results.

 ## Contributions and Commitments
 If you would like to contribute to this project, please open an issue or create a pull request.
 We welcome improvements!